Operads for algebraic quantum field theory: Comparison to Fredenhagen's universal algebra

 It thus remains to understand whether \eqref{eqn:Fredenhagen} does satisfy the $\perp$-commutativity axiom.
-Our strategy to address this question is to compute explicitly the functor \eqref{eqn:Fredenhagen} by using the operadic techniques from Section \ref{subsubsec:changeopcol}.
+Our strategy to address this question is to compute explicitly the functor \eqref{eqn:Fredenhagen} by using the operadic techniques from Section \ref{subsec:Alg}.
 To simplify the presentation, we assume that the underlying base category $\MM$ is concrete and that the monoidal unit $\1 \not\cong \emptyset$ is not isomorphic to the initial object.
-For example, we could take the typical example $\MM=\Vec_\bbK$ (cf.\ Example \ref{ex:Vec}).
+For example, we could take $\MM=\Vec_\bbK$.
 This allows us to think of the objects in $\MM$ as sets with additional structures and of the morphisms as structure preserving functions.
-In particular, we can make element-wise computations.
+In particular, we can perform element-wise computations.
 (Using the concept of generalized elements, there is no need to assume that $\MM$ is concrete.
-However, we decided to add this reasonable assumption to avoid introducing generalized elements.) \sk
+However, we decided to add this reasonable assumption to make our presentation more transparent.) \sk

 The problem of computing left Kan extensions can be addressed within our operadic formalism.
-Recalling from Theorem \ref{theo:AlgoverOCC} that $\Mon_\MM^\EE \cong \Alg(\O_{\EE}^{})$ for any small category $\EE$, we may describe monoid-valued functors in terms of algebras over our auxiliary operad $\O_{\EE}^{}$, see Definition \ref{def:OCC} and Proposition \ref{propo:OCC}.
-Under these isomorphisms, the left Kan extension $\Lan_j : \Mon_\MM^\CC\to \Mon_\MM^\DD$ is identified with the left adjoint of the adjunction
+Recalling from Remark \ref{rem:AlgoverOCC} that $\Alg(\MM)^\EE \cong \Alg_{\O_{\EE}}(\MM)$ for any small category $\EE$, we may describe algebra-valued functors in terms of algebras over our auxiliary operad $\O_{\EE}$, see Definition \ref{def:OCC}.
+The left Kan extension $\Lan_j : \Alg(\MM)^\CC\to \Alg(\MM)^\DD$ is then identified with the left adjoint of the adjunction